Sciss/ScalaOSC/README.md

-## ScalaOSC
+# ScalaOSC

-### statement
+## statement

 ScalaOSC is an OpenSoundControl (OSC) library for the Scala programming language.
-It is (C)opyright 2008&ndash;2013 by Hanns Holger Rutz.
+It is (C)opyright 2008&ndash;2014 by Hanns Holger Rutz.
 All rights reserved.
 ScalaOSC is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/ScalaOSC/master/licenses/ScalaOSC-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

-### requirements / installation
+## requirements / installation

-ScalaOSC currently builds against Scala 2.10 (default) and 2.9.2, using sbt 0.13.
+ScalaOSC currently builds against Scala 2.10 using sbt 0.13.
 It uses the I/O API from Java 1.6.
 Use the [NetUtil](http://www.sciss.de/netutil/) Java OSC library if you require compatibility with Java SE 1.4.

 To link to ScalaOSC: